boblikesoup/NewVo_Rails/README.md

 - Guest can see post.
 - Guest can see comments.
 - Guest needs to sign in to comments or post.
+- All routes spit out JSON ready for titanium.